TinySkillet/Notes/Heart Game Video Script.md

 2. **Event Listener:** Meanwhile, the GameScreen component has registered a listener: `eventEmitter.on(EventTypes.TIME_UP, handleGameOver)`

-    .
-3. **Action Execution:** When the event fires, the

-    ```
-    handleGameOver
-    ```

-     function automatically executes, which updates the game state, displays the Game Over screen, and saves the final score.
+3. **Action Execution:** When the event fires, the `handleGameOver` function automatically executes, which updates the game state, displays the Game Over screen, and saves the final score.

+This same pattern applies to all other user interactions.

+**Why did I choose this?** I considered using standard React props for everything.
+However, as the application grew, passing a 'Game Over' callback from the Timer component up to the Parent and then down to the Scoreboard became unmanageable.
+By using an event emitter, the Timer simply emits `TIME_UP` and the Game component—which is listening for that event—reacts immediately.
+This makes the system reactive and significantly cleaner.
+More importantly, I can add new listeners without modifying the emitting component.
+For example, if I wanted to add a sound effect when time runs out, I'd just add another listener—no need to touch the Timer code at all.

 ## 3. Interoperability (approx. 2.5 minutes)